timniederhausen/asio-extensions/README.md

 **Networking:**

 * SOCKS 5 client library
-* Utility functions that simplify common operations (e.g. resolve and connect)
+* Utilities for common operations (e.g. resolve and connect)

 *This is a very coarse overview of the project's features.
 The [documentation](http://timniederhausen.github.io/asio-extensions) has all the details.*